uintdev/qrserv/README.md

 ## Releases

-Android, Windows and Linux builds can be found in the [releases](../../releases) section of this repository.
+Android builds can be found in the [releases](../../releases) section of this repository.

-Last desktop versions can be found in the [releases section under v1.1.1](../../releases/tag/v1.1.1).
+Last desktop builds (Windows, Linux) can be found in the [releases section under v1.1.1](../../releases/tag/v1.1.1).

 Note: Android builds on GitHub will have a different certificate than builds on the Play Store.
 In other words, you cannot upgrade a build from installation source A via source B and vice versa.